top of page

 The biggest reason virtual interviews don’t go to plan is technology.

 Preparation is key, not just for the interview content, but for the tech itself.
 Start by familiarising yourself with the interview platform in advance.
-The ability to navigate the platform can be very beneficial if you need to use the app’s functions (like screen sharing).
+Platforms such as Zoom or HireVue are commonly used in aviation recruitment, and being comfortable navigating them can be beneficial, particularly if you need to use functions like screen sharing.

-Testing your device microphone and camera and having a full battery is another necessity for ensuring a smooth and successful virtual interview.
-If any of these problems occur, it could delay your interview, or give the impression you’re unprepared.
+Testing your microphone and camera, and ensuring your device is fully charged, is essential for a smooth and successful virtual interview.
+If any of these issues arise, it can delay your interview or create the impression that you are unprepared.

-Wi-Fi connectivity can be the biggest challenge when it comes to technology.
-Ensure you have a strong connection prior to the commencement of your interview to avoid any disruption.
+Wi-Fi connectivity is often the biggest challenge.
+Ensure you have a strong, stable connection ahead of your interview to avoid disruption.

-Following the right preparation steps will create a solid foundation for a great interview.
+Following these preparation steps will create a solid foundation for a successful aviation virtual interview.

 Someone typing on a laptop.